Bennotsi-MTG/Doomsday-Codex/misc/removal_table.md

-## Table of Common, Non-Wishable Artifact Removal Costs
+## 3. Table of Common, Non-Wishable Artifact Removal Costs

+This is a list of the most commonly used spells that cannot be 'tutored' via Burning Wish but are usually sided in for post-board games.

 |        |Abrupt Decay|Chain of Vapor|Echoing Truth|Hurkyl's Recall|
 |--------|:------:|:------:|:------:|:------:|